ganrad/aks-aspnet-sqldb-rest/README.md

 5. Create an Azure DevOps Delivery Pipeline and execute it

     Click on *Pipelines* menu on the left navigational panel.
-Click on *Builds* and then click on *+ New* drop down menu.
-Select *New build pipeline* menu item.
-See screenshot below.
+Then click on *New Pipeline* as shown in the screenshot below.

     ![alt tag](./images/I-09.PNG)